Spomky-Labs/jose/README.md

 ## Extend the library ##

 This library only contains the logic.
-You must extend all classes to define setters and getters.
+You must extend classes (algorithms, compression, managers...) to define setters and getters.

 Look at [Extend classes](doc/Extend.md) for more informations and examples.

 ## How to use ##

 Your classes are ready to use?
-Have a look at [How to use](doc/Use.md) to handle your first JWT objects.
+Have a look at [How to use](doc/Use.md) to create or load your first JWT objects.

 ## Todo